anikareaza/Covid_19_Dashboard/README.md

   - Temporary Tables: Used temp tables to store intermediate results for complex calculations, such as vaccination percentages by date, supporting efficient dashboard performance.

 These aggregated insights were then visualized in Tableau to support public health reporting and decision-making.
-[Link to SQL queries](https://github.com/anikareaza/Covid_19_Dashboard/blob/main/Query.sql)

 -  **Statistical Analysis:** Identified critical insights such as: